escherba/python-cityhash/README.md

 ## SSE4.2 support

-For Mac and Linux x86-64 platforms, the PyPi repository for this package includes wheels compiled with SSE4.2 support.
-Although it also includes wheels that work on Windows, the Windows wheels were not compiled with SSE4.2 support---pull requests that address this are welcome!

-The 32- and 64-bit FarmHash variants both significantly benefit from SSE4.2 instructions.
+For x86-64 platforms, the PyPi repository for this package includes wheels compiled with SSE4.2 support.
+The 32- and 64-bit FarmHash variants significantly benefit from SSE4.2 instructions.
 The 128-bit version, unfortunately, does not exhibit speed up after compiling with SSE4.2 support.

 The vanilla CityHash fucntions (under `cityhash` module) do not take advantage of SSE4.2.
-Instead, the `cityhashcrc` module provided with this package (Mac and Linux platforms only) exposes 128- and 256-bit CRC functions which do harness SSE4.2.
+Instead, the `cityhashcrc` module provided with this package exposes 128- and 256-bit CRC functions which do harness SSE4.2.
 These functions are very fast, and beat `FarmHash128` on speed (FarmHash does not include a 256-bit function).
 Since FarmHash is the intended successor of CityHash, I would be careful before using the CityHash-CRC functions, however, and would verify whether they provide sufficient randomness for your intended application.

 ## Development